Three files. Any item. Your repo.

 app → re-auth prompt.
 User has no

-repos → empty state with CTA.
-Token
+repos → empty state.
+Token expires

-expires mid-edit → preserve draft.
+mid-edit → preserve draft.

 Design docs explain why